Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Introduction

-Although the introduction of Hyper-GNNs and various interactive information with specific patterns has greatly improved the performance of the recommendation model, this performance improvement is guaranteed by enormous interactive information.
-For new users or items in the cold-start scenario, the recommendation performance is poor due to the lack of interactive information.
-At the same time, simply aggregating interaction information with specific patterns through different channels will also lose the characteristics of different channel data.
-Self-Supervised Learning (SSL) can realize label-free learning with the help of self-supervised tasks, and it can also dig out potentially valuable information autonomously, alleviating the cold-start problem to some extent.
-More importantly, it can fully mine and utilize the characteristics of different channel information to promote the improvement of recommendation performance.
-In the field of Computer Vision (CV) and Natural Language Processing (NLP), various SSL methods\cite{he2020momentum,chen2020simple,devlin2018bert} have been used to solve the deficiencies of data labels and have achieved great success.
-However, due to the continuity of node attributes in the interaction graph and the complex relationship between nodes, it is difficult to directly apply the data augmentation methods in the field of CV and NLP to recommendation\cite{wu2021self}.
+Although the introduction of Hyper-GNNs and various interactive information with specific motifs has greatly improved the performance of recommendation models, this performance improvement requires an enormous amount of interactive data.
+For new users or items in a cold-start scenario, the recommendation performance is poor due to the lack of interactive data.
+At the same time, simply aggregating interaction information with specific motifs through different channels will also result in the loss of data characteristics from these channels.
+Self-supervised learning (SSL) can realize label-free learning with the help of SSL tasks, and it can also dig out potentially valuable information autonomously, thereby alleviating the cold-start problem.
+More importantly, it can fully mine and utilize the characteristics of information from different channels to improve the recommendation performance.
+In the fields of computer vision (CV) and natural language processing (NLP), various SSL methods\cite{he2020momentum,chen2020simple,devlin2018bert} have been used to overcome data label deficiencies and have achieved great success.
+However, due to the continuity of node attributes in interaction graphs and the complex relationships between nodes, it is difficult to directly apply data augmentation methods in the fields of CV and NLP to the recommendation\cite{wu2021self}.